 Offering to Help

 Many people say things like, “Let me know if there is anything I can do” and “Call if you ever need to talk” at end-of-life services.
+Even though statements such as these are well-meaning, they inadvertently place the task of reaching out on the person recovering from the loss.

-Grief counselors will often recommend that family members and friends offer to do something specific such as preparing a meal, helping with housework, or making a trip to the grocery store.
+Grief counselors will often recommend that family members and friends offer to do something specific, such as preparing a meal, helping with housework, or making a trip to the grocery store.

 The bereaved can then accept or decline the offer based on what they feel they need at the time.